BismaHaroon/F23-061-D-PathoSync/README.md

 ### Cellular Annotation
 - **NuClick:** Incorporates NuClick for point annotations and labeling at the cellular level.
-- **SAm:** Utilizes SAm for bounding box annotations and labeling, enhancing cellular annotation accuracy.
+- **SAM:** Utilizes SAM for bounding box annotations and labeling, enhancing cellular annotation accuracy.

 ### Tissue Annotation
 - Annotations in the form of rectangles, ellipses, lines, polygons, and freehand drawings.